sergiodxa/remix-utils/README.md

 }
 ```

-The return value of `useGlobalTransitionStates` can be `"idle"`, `"loading"` or `"submitting"`
+The return value of `useGlobalNavigationState` can be `"idle"`, `"loading"` or `"submitting"`

 > **Note** This is used by the hooks below to determine if the app is loading, submitting or both (pending).

 ### useGlobalPendingState

-This hook lets you know if the global transition or if one of any active fetchers is either loading or submitting.
+This hook lets you know if the global navigation, if one of any active fetchers is either loading or submitting, or the revalidator is running.

 ```ts
 import { useGlobalPendingState } from "remix-utils";